-Even though students are participating in online classes and schedules are more flexible than in the past, it's still usually best to schedule events for late in the afternoon or in the evening to increase the likelihood that students will attend.
+It's still usually best to schedule events for late in the afternoon or in the evening to increase the likelihood that students will attend.

-BUILD YOUR TEAM
+>> BUILD YOUR TEAM

 To organize a great Awareness Week, there's a lot of work to be done: publicizing events, contacting the media, finding and preparing speakers, coordinating with local agencies, recruiting students to attend, creating materials, etc. To manage all of these tasks, you should establish a planning committee of student volunteers who will steer your Awareness Week.